Can you swim today? Check live DOH advisories, brown-water status, recent rain, and Kawainui Marsh drainage context

 📍 On Oʻahu's windward coast, about 30 minutes over the Pali from Waikiki

-Kailua Beach water quality today: This beach carries a moderate 2/5 historical bacteria risk and passes DOH testing most of the time during dry weather.
+Kailua Beach water quality today: This beach carries a moderate 2/5 historical bacteria risk, and dry-weather windows often have no posted DOH advisory.
 After rain: DOH recommends waiting at least 72 hours.
 Kawainui Marsh — Hawaii's largest wetland — plus Kaelepulu Stream, Kawainui Canal, and Makawao Stream drain toward the south end, spiking bacteria after storms.
 If the water looks brown, stay out regardless of what any advisory says.
 The south end near stream outlets tends to have higher bacteria levels after rain.
 Check live advisory status above and make your own judgment.

 Kailua Beach is a hub for kayaking, paddleboarding, and exploring the windward coast.
 When the water is clear, these activities are hard to beat.